Carcajou Point site: Carcajou component (Oneota, Koshkonong focus)

 The Carcajou Component is the prehistoric Upper Mississippian Oneota occupation present at Carcajou Point.
 The diagnostic artifact of this occupation is the Oneota shell-tempered pottery, which is decorated with curvilinear motifs suggestive of the pottery from the Middle Mississippian Aztalan and Cahokia sites.
 The timeframe of this occupation is radiocarbon-dated by 3 dates ranging from A.D.
 998-A.D.
 1528.
-Hall felt that this occupation was probably the ancestors of the Historic Winnebago tribe.
+Hall felt that this occupation was probably the ancestors of the Historic Ho-Chunk tribe.

-White Crow component (Historic, Winnebago)
+White Crow component (Historic, Ho-Chunk)

-The White Crow component refers to the Historic Winnebago village that existed from approximately A.D.
+The White Crow component refers to the Historic Ho-Chunk village that existed from approximately A.D.
 1728-A.D.
 1828.
 This component was separated from the prehistoric component by approximately 200 years.
 It consists of several features with historic European trade goods in association with shell-tempered pottery.

 Significance

 The pottery at Carcajou Point helped to provide some detail to the Oneota cultural identity.
 The distinctive curvilinear decorations on the shell-tempered pottery indicated a clear influence to local Middle Mississippian sites and was used by Hall to define the Koshkonong Focus of the Oneota Aspect.
 The radiocarbon dates obtained from the site were the first in the region, and helped archaeologists provide a chronology for the Oneota culture.